cisnux-seed/forum-api/README.md

 # Forum RESTful API
-This is a open source Forum RESTful API project.
+This is an open source Forum RESTful API project.
 This project written with javascript and Hapi Framework.
 This API providing authentications with implemented JWT (Token-Based Authentication).
 You can also contribute this project

 ## Feature List
 - Register an account with username and password